 Exploring the History Behind Concentration Camps

-What to Expect When Visiting a Concentration Camp Museum
+What You Are Likely to Find in a Concentration Camp Museum

 1. Exhibits and Artifacts